kai3n/Early-Warning-System/README.md

 point of view of text classification, a particular URL is not important.
 However, presence of a URL can be an important feature.
-Regular expression for detecting a URL is fairly complex because of different types of URLs that can be there, but because of Twitter’s shortening service, we can use a relatively simple regular expression.
+Regular expression for detecting a URL is fairly complex because of different types of URLs that can be there, but because of Twitter’s shortening service, I can use a relatively simple regular expression.

 Regular Expression: `(http|https|ftp)://[a-zA-Z0-9\\./]+`